chiconasa3000/notifyme_jsew/chapters/chapter16/README.md

 ## Reading User Notes

-In this case myNotes pages led us viewing user notes, so for this actions we require current user and acces to notes of this user, it is possible with this query:
+In this case, myNotes pages led us viewing user notes, so this actions require current user and note access, it is possible with this query:

 ```
 //Get Notes from current user